Photography printed on a micro-perforated tarp, 244 x 220 cm (96,1 x 86,6 inches), 2017.

 Je Meteorite #1

 To meteorize, in Ancient Greek, is is to raise to a height, to ascend in vapors or to take the form of a meteor.
-Like a tribute, the artist is placing the alien stone in front of her own head, reminiscent of African statuary.
-The title Je mététorite transforms the noun into a verb, calling to a certain transfiguration, like a possible creolization of the human and non-human.
+Like a tribute, I am placing the alien stone in front of her own head, reminiscent of African statuary.
+The title Je Mététorite transforms the noun into a verb, calling to a certain transfiguration, like a possible creolization of the human and non-human.
 The large photograph is investigating embodied sensorial practice to convey a shift in our perception and relation to the mineral world and the cosmos.
+C.L.